Day trading: Market-neutral trading

 Market-neutral trading is a strategy that is designed to mitigate risk in which a trader takes a long position in one security and a short position in another security that is related.

 Algorithmic trading

 It is estimated that more than 75% of stock trades in United States are generated by algorithmic trading or high-frequency trading.
 The increased use of algorithms and quantitative techniques has led to more competition and smaller profits.
-Algorithmic trading is used by banks and hedge funds as well as retail traders.
-Retail traders can buy commercially available automated trading systems or develop their own automatic trading software.